thedevd/techBlog/springboot/restful-web-services/07-richardson-maturity-model/README.md

    * use PUT when updating an existing resource with proper HTTP status code (200-OK, 400-BAD_REQUEST)
    * use POST when creating a new resource with proper HTTP status code (**201-CREATED**, 400-BAD_REQUEST)
    * use TRACE when want test what server receives.
 (It simply returns what was sent).

-Example-
+   Examples-
    * GET http://localhost:8080/users - retrieves all users
    * POST http://localhost:8080/users - creates a new user and returns 201 on success
    * PUT http://localhost:8080/users - updates an existing user and returns 200 on success
    * GET http://localhost:8080/users/1 - get specific user with id 1 and returns 404 on failure.
    * DELETE http://localhost:8080/users/1 - delete specific user with id 1 and returns 404 on failure.

    Services falling at this level can be treated close to truly RESTful complaint.